terra-campaigns/unsettled/directory/DuskmeadowFringe/Lazlo.md

 role: Scrivener (Monk)
 status:

+hooks:
-hooks: Inscribe your mother’s name in the Azure Archives.
+- Inscribe your mother’s name in the Azure Archives.
 You hold a Quill of Azure Feather (petty) that only writes one name—hers—and only in a language you cannot speak aloud.
+- A Treatise on the Abyss - A nondescript black book about a gate southwest of the Monastery.
 nav_order: 1025-06-08